omnibor/spec/SPEC.md

 #### GitBOM Document Child Records

-The GitBOM Document after the header consists of a list of newline delimited child records
+The GitBOM Document after the header consists of a list of newline terminated child records

 A child artifact which is itself a leaf artifacts would be represented by